tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 ####I Want to live in a city of the elves

 As the team was moving on to diffrent parts of Salesforce, I decided it was time to pursue my next goal.
 I had been talking to folks at Heroku for several years about what makes a good Product Manager, so I decided to make the leap over.
+I was honored to be chosen to take over Heroku Data and Heroku Connect as product manager.

+####What's next?

 Heroku truly changed the world for development.
 Heroku was magical and it and the people there impacted just about every aspect of my life.